Note: 9 Hours is now closed.

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend hotels, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.

 The hotel's location was ideal: it is situated in the Shinjuku-North area on the west side of Tokyo.
 This Shinjuku 9 hours Tokyo location was very easy to get to by train from the airports.

-The hotel’s location is ideal, situated in the Shinjuku area on the west side of Tokyo.
-It’s easy to get there from the airports by train, off the well known Tokyo subway Yamanote JR line, two blocks from Shin-Okubo station.
-(There’s only one exit at this stop – you make a right after you exit, turn right and walk 2-3 blocks.
-It’s on the right after a 7-Eleven and the building is well marked with the hotel name, as seen above.)
+You simply take the well known Tokyo subway Yamanote JR line, to Shin-Okubo station.
+(There's only one exit at this stop – you make a right after you exit, turn right again and walk two to three blocks.

 Is it a “party scene”?